8 Important Social Skills For Kids And How To Teach Them

 Respecting Personal Space

 Respecting personal space is an essential social skill that involves acknowledging and honoring the physical and emotional boundaries of others.
-It requires being mindful of people’s comfort zones, refraining from invasive recognizing behaviours, and recognizing the need for personal privacy.
+It requires being mindful of people’s comfort zones, refraining from invasive recognizing behaviors, and recognizing the need for personal privacy.

 7 Social Skills You Can Start Teaching Your Child Now